MickyMori/Lab_assignment_2/README.md

 git clone https://github.com/CarmineD8/aruco_ros.git
 git clone https://github.com/husarion/rosbot_ros.git -b noetic
 ```
-`Note` : be careful to add "-y 1.0" inside args at line 9 of the launch file `rosbot_ros/src/rosbot_bringup/launch/rosbot_gazebo.launch`
+`Note` : Be careful to add "-y 1.0" inside args at line 9 of the launch file `rosbot_ros/src/rosbot_bringup/launch/rosbot_gazebo.launch`

 Then, in order to be able to use ROSPlan, run on terminal: